LASERTM FF-95 9.5kW Diesel Heater

 (click photo to enlarge)

-The Digital Display has large easy to read numbers which display the actual room temperature and "set" thermostat temperature in heating mode, and when the heater is OFF it displays current time.
-The FF-95 can be operated manually by simply pressing the ON/OFF button & setting the room temperature, or can be operated automatically via the weekly timer function (once preprogrammed) by pressing the "AUTO" button.
+The Digital Display has large easy to read numbers which displays the actual room temperature and "set" thermostat temperature, in heating mode, and when the heater is OFF it displays current time.
+"Manual" or "Automatic" operation by pressing the MAN or AUTO a selector switch.

-In either mode, as the heated space is warmed by the ultra quiet 3 speed circulating air fan, the three stage burner automatically reduces from high fire, to medium fire, to low fire, and vice versa, as room temperature changes.
+With either thermostat, as the heated space is warmed by the ultra quiet 3 speed circulating air fan, the three stage burner automatically reduces from high fire, to medium fire, to low fire, and vice versa, as room temperature changes.

 When set to "Automatic", the time clock stops the heater at 2am each day, (for approx 10 minutes), and the burner fuel nozzle is automatically cleaned.
 The previous heating programme automatically resumes after cleaning is complete.